 Materials Science: A level Mathematics, and at least one of Physics or Chemistry is highly desirable.
 No previous knowledge of the subject is necessary.

 Physics: A level Mathematics is essential along with either Physics or Further Maths (with 3 units of Mechanics).
 AS or A level Further Maths is useful preparation.
 Please note that the Mathematics for physical sciences option must be taken with this option.

-Physiology of Organisms: No specific requirements, though AS or A level Biology and/or Physics are useful.
+Physiology of Organisms: A level Biology is highly desirable, A level Physics is useful.